 I Knew It: In-universe: Peter's coworker Tom Smykowski fears he's gonna get laid off for sure.
 And he was right.
 He's going to kill himself, then seeing his wife makes him decide otherwise then he's hit by a drunk driver, but the settlement money means he's set for life.

 Peter suspects his girlfriend Anne is cheating on him.
 When Peter hung up on her, she calls and tells him he embarrassed her for just sitting there while the psychiatrist is on the floor as a result of being hypnotized, she called again, more pissed off, and tells him he's a real loser and broke up with him.
 She ends her call saying she was cheating on him.
 Of course, at that point Peter, still hypnotized, doesn't give a damn.

 Why, they were updating bank software for Y2K, of course.

 This might be missed by a lot of people since the movie referred to it as the "Year 2000 Problem," which is what it was called in computing circles before the Media got their hands on it.
 This was most likely intentionally done to make Peter's job sound all the more boring.
 And of course, in spite of the panic the Media stirred up over the event, Y2K was essentially an incredibly boring bit of debugging.

-Inventor Of The Mundane: Tom Smykowski uses the settlement from a car accident to fund the invention of his "Jump to Conclusions" mat ("Have a problem?
+Inventor of the Mundane: Tom Smykowski uses the settlement from a car accident to fund the invention of his "Jump to Conclusions" mat ("Have a problem?
 Just take out the mat and jump to a conclusion!").
-In universe, it was wildly successful.

 Jerkass: Joanna's co-worker Brian, an annoyingly, insincerely cheerful git whom their boss admires because he has more flair.
 Near the end, he flips Joanna off (mocking at how she got herself fired) and drives off laughing.